swiss-territorial-data-lab/proj-qalidar/README.md

 # Project Quality Assessment of LiDAR data

-**POSSIBLE TODOS TO POLISH THE CODE AND README IF I DIDN'T HAVE THE TIME TO DO IT**
+**POSSIBLE TODOS TO POLISH THE CODE AND README**
 - Remove open3d from code, not really used.
 If removed, take the library out of the requirements.txt
-- Make the textual descript for the descript shorter.
+- Make the textual descript for the description in shapefile shorter (this is set in constant.py).
 - Implement a new field in the clustered detection with the proportion of each criticality number (for ex. : #9:25%, #10:25%, #12:50%)
 - Maybe do a script that downloads one tile from swisstopo, one from Neuchatel and place them in proper folder, so as to have an example of data to run the change detection methodology
-- Maybe find a 'clearer' way of defining the kdtree search radius for neighbourhood in the yaml file.
+- Maybe find a 'clearer' way of defining the kdtree and DBSCAN search radius for neighbourhood in the yaml file.
 - Possibly use https://pypi.org/project/connected-components-3d/ instead of DBSCAN for filtering the isolated voxels

 -------